DaTweaks/ArduinoProjects/TriplePress/README.md

 ## What is this?
 This was just a coding challenge that my teacher gave me. and i just decided to keep this here if i ever need an example for something.
+## WHY?!?!?!
+why is this even a point lol